-For references with 3 or more authors or authors and a group, include the first author's surname followed by "et al.," "and associates," or "and colleagues."
+When mentioned in the text, only surnames of authors are used.
+For a 2-author reference, list both surnames; for references with more than 2 authors or authors and a group, include the first author's surname followed by "et al," "and associates," or "and colleagues."